Syex/PSTrophies/README.md

 The app provided guides how to get so called *trophies* in PlayStation 4 games.
 Trophies are some kind of achievements you can earn when playing a game.
 While some of them are earnable by just playing the game, some are difficult to get and people often look at these guides.
-The app was only live for a little over half a year, as it consumed a lot of time to keep the app up to date.
+The app was only live from 07/2014 to 05/2015, as it consumed a lot of time to keep the app up to date.

 * The app not only provided a guide for a trophy, but also made it easy to perform a Google and YouTube search or directly linked to a YouTube video, which could be watched with an integrated player.